 "Just being a kid, having fun," Nicole said.

 His family has started a GoFundMe to help cover his funeral services.

 In an unrelated incident, three teens fell through the ice in East Brunswick right outside the town's municipal complex.

-Two of the 13-year-old boys were able to get themselves out of the water, but one of the teens became trapped.
+Sources say the kids were playing on the pond near Civic Center Drive around 5 p.m.
+Wednesday when the ice broke.
+Two of the 13-year-old boys were able to get themselves out, but one of the teens became trapped and died.

-The fire department then arrived and pulled the teen from the water.
-They gave him CPR and he was taken to Robert Wood Johnson Hospital where he was pronounced dead.
+He was taken to Robert Wood Johnson Hospital, where he was pronounced dead.